 11. It helps with developing character.

-12. It helps build our faith in the Lord.
+12. Trials help to build our faith in the Lord.

 13. God’s glory: The storm will not last forever and trials are an opportunity for a testimony.
 It gives God so much glory when everyone knows you’re going through a tough trial and you stand strong, trusting in the Lord until He delivers you, without complaining.